apollographql/odyssey-lift-off-part1/final/server/README.md

 # Catstronauts - server

-The starting point of the `server` code for Odyssey Lift-off I course.
+The final stage of the `server` code after completing the Odyssey Lift-off I course.